|Private outdoor massage space at Pia & Thomas’ house, often used when a massage therapist visits the house several times a week.|

 |Another well decorated area in the living room/lounge area.|

-Its not always easy.
-Its not always exciting.
-At times, its downright frustrating.
-But, collectively, its a life we wouldn’t trade for anything in the world, as long as we’re healthy and committed to carrying on.
+At times, it’s downright frustrating.
+But, collectively, it’s a life we wouldn’t trade for anything in the world, as long as we’re healthy and committed to carrying on.

 |The closet is the size of a bedroom, neatly arranged with clothes they leave behind when they travel to other countries.
 They only haul carry on luggage when flying to Thailand or Germany.|